 How to Select Furniture for Odd Spaces

 Whether your workspace is at home or in an office, space constraints often mean that we don’t get the luxury of having a four-sided room.
-And because most office furniture is designed with symmetrical spaces in mind, those of us with oddly-shapes rooms are resigned to using furniture that simply doesn’t work: it’s too big, too small and consequently leaves a lot of valuable empty space that we just can’t figure out how to use.
+And because most office furniture is designed with symmetrical spaces in mind, those of us with oddly-shaped rooms are resigned to using furniture that simply doesn’t work: it’s too big, too small and consequently leaves a lot of valuable empty space that we just can’t figure out how to use.
 In a room that’s probably smaller than our liking in the first place, the last thing we want is to waste what little space we have.

 I know the feeling of having your heart set on a particular piece of furniture for months (and sometimes even years), and thinking that you finally have the opportunity to use it—only to have it not work in the space.
 Even though you can try to force it in a room, you’ll end up with a headache and a feeling of resentment toward your dream piece.
-Accept that functionality is key in an office, and pick furniture accordingly.
+Accept that functionality is key in an office, and pick unusual shaped furniture accordingly.
 It’ll make your job much easier.

 Work with, not against, the angles